cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

     instance_type: <flavor_name>
 ~~~

-* The `persistent_disk` indicates that a new 16Gb volume will be created and attached to the Micro BOSH vm.
-On this disk, Micro BOSH will store the data, so in case you reboot or when upgrading the Micro BOSH vm, no data will be lost.
+* The `persistent_disk` indicates that a new 16Gb volume will be created and attached to the MicroBOSH VM.
+On this disk, MicroBOSH will store the data, so in case you reboot or when upgrading the MicroBOSH VM, no data will be lost.
-* The `instance_type` set the OpenStack flavor used for the Micro BOSH vm.
+* The `instance_type` set the OpenStack flavor used for the MicroBOSH VM.
 The `flavor_name` **must** have ephemeral disk (check the [validate your OpenStack](validate_openstack.html) guide)

 #### <a id="cloud_properties"></a>Cloud properties ####

-This section sets the cloud configuration for your Micro BOSH.
+This section sets the cloud configuration for your MicroBOSH.

 ~~~yaml
 cloud: